hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1270

-On the Day when their treasures will be heated up in the Fire of Hell, and their foreheads, sides and backs will be branded with it.
+On the Day when their treasures will be heated up in the Fire of Hell, and their foreheads, sides and backs will be branded therewith.
 [They will be told], “This is what you hoarded for yourselves; so taste [the punishment of] what you used to hoard.”

 # 1271